 When a child turns 4, he/she will attend a Head Start 4-year-old class at one of four WFISD campuses.
 Currently, Farris Early Childhood Center, Brook Village Early Childhood Center, Cunningham Elementary and Booker T. Washington Elementary have 4-year-old Head Start classrooms underway.

 How many children attend Head Start in Wichita Falls?

-WFISD serves 400 students in its Head Start program.
+WFISD serves approximately 400 students in its Head Start program.

 Who directs WFISD’s Head Start?

-How long has Head Start been helping low-income families?
+How long has Head Start been helping qualifying families?

 Head Start was launched nationally in 1965 during the Lyndon B. Johnson presidency and has served 32 million children and their families since then.
 The Head Start Act of 1981 expanded the program.
 It was revised again in 2007.
-Head Start has become the nation's longest running program to address poverty issues that plague many American families.
+Head Start has become the nation's longest-running program to address poverty issues that affect many American families.